 Researchers at the University of Michigan have created a completely open-source robotic prosthetic leg (OSL).
 The robust and relatively inexpensive modular system is designed to lower the barrier for conducting research by giving investigators an alternative to having to develop their own systems from scratch.
 Researchers can access downloadable hardware and software files on the website.
 The OSL hopes to unify the research field of prosthetic leg controls, facilitating comparison between control strategies and potentially streamlining the field towards highly functional robotic prosthetic legs.
-A fully-supported version of the OSL will soon be available for purchase through Humotech.
-Stay tuned for updates!
+A fully-supported version of the OSL is now available for purchase through Humotech.
+Check it out on our Partner Products page!

 Researchers at Stanford University have created a completely open source robotic perturbation system (Bump’em).
 The system simulates various modes of fall-inducing perturbations in a repeatable way, enabling fundamental research on human gait and balance and facilitate the development of devices to assist human balance.
 To facilitate use by researchers from all backgrounds, the team designed both a configuration with simpler open-loop force control, and another with higher-performance, closed-loop force control.
 Both configurations are modular, and the open-loop system is made entirely from 3D-printed and catalog components.
 The design files and assembly instructions for both are freely available in an online repository.
 Please contact us if you’re interested in building a Humotech-supported version!